Styx: Master of Shadows: Reception

 Styx: Master of Shadows received mixed reviews.
 Aggregating review website Metacritic gave the Xbox One version 69/100 based on 8 reviews, the Microsoft Windows version 71/100 based on 31 reviews, and the PlayStation 4 version 70/100 based on 9 reviews.

 Britton Peele of GameSpot complained that the combat "feels stiff and unwieldy, making battle a painful experience whether you win or lose."
 However, some publications praised the system for disincentivizing confrontation.
 Geoff Thew of Hardcore Gamer said that Styx "makes full-on assaults next to impossible, and forces you to observe, think, and plan in order to advance.".
 They went on to say that, as a pure stealth game, Styx delivers "a satisfying tension that few games can match", and praised its levels for having "much more depth than the flat environments typical of the genre," concluding that Styx is "one of the best titles the [stealth] genre has to offer."
 Heather Newman of VentureBeat said that Styx is "truly engrossing for hardcore stealth fans, at a bargain price," and advised that you should "be ready to save often and die a lot — with a smile on your face."

 Sequel

 A sequel of the game, titled Styx: Shards of Darkness was announced on 14 October 2015.
 It is powered by Unreal Engine 4, and has a larger budget than the original Master of Shadows.
 The game was released worldwide on 14 March 2017 for Microsoft Windows, PlayStation 4, and Xbox One.
+A third game, titled Styx: Blades of Greed, was announced in early 2025 with a planned release of later in the same year.